Ensono/amido.github.io/docs/getting_started_demo.md

 You will need to create, or ask your admin for Azure to create for you, an [SPN account](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal) within a new or existing subscription, that will have the owner privileges.
 Optionally, you can create 2 to follow security best practice [here](./infrastructure_code.md####Azure).

 This SPN (Service Principal Name) will be used throughout to create and manage resources within the cloud via terraform.
-You can find additional info on how to use these locally along with recommnded usage.
+You can find additional info on how to use these locally along with recommended usage.

 #### GCP